dosipod/SrWiki/My--device--is-not-working.md

 * Please provide a comprehensive, but clear and concise description of the symptoms and your environment.
 * How about posting a crystal clear close-up photo of your wiring, or better yet, a block diagram.
 * Don't just perform a reset.
 Actually, cycle the power (reference: IT Crowd).
+* If something doesn't work as a result of an upgrade, did you roll back to ensure it still works?
 * If you are referring to code, please provide a link to the version you are referring to.
 * Is it just sound reactivity that doesn't work?
 Is there a specific animation?
 * Is it an ESP32?
 An ESP8266?
 Please provide the link that you downloaded the files from.
 * How exactly did you flash the device?
-* If flashing a binary ESP32, make sure you review the 'installing and compiling' page.
+See https://github.com/atuline/WLED/wiki/Installing-and-Compiling
 * Are you compiling from IDE?
-If so, which one?
+We are no longer supporting the Arduino IDE.
 * Make sure your microphone is powered by the 3V pin and NOT Vin or 5V . . and that your LED's are NOT connected to that 3V pin either (source: experience).
 * If you had previously used a 5V pin for your microphone, you may have blown that analog pin.
-* Buy spares. . . of everything.
 * Have you gone through [initial settings](https://github.com/atuline/WLED/wiki/Running-Sound-Reactive-WLED)?
 * Is your audio all wired up OK?
 [See here](https://github.com/atuline/WLED/wiki/Analog-Audio-Input-Options).
 * Which microphone/input are you using and how is it configured?